14-yama/annals-of-the-world/docs/guidelines/call_number_subject_heading_system.md

----
-title: International Call Number & Subject Heading System for the Knowledge Graph
-status: DRAFT
-summary: A scalable, schema-aligned classification and subject heading system for historical knowledge graphs, with "Idea" as the core class.
----

-# 📚 International Call Number & Subject Heading System for the Knowledge Graph
+# System Overview & Rationale: Why "Idea" Is the Generative Core

+This document presents a scalable, schema-aligned classification and subject heading system for historical knowledge graphs.
+It explains the top-level and second-level classes, call number format, subject headings, and node categories.
+The system is built with **"Idea" as the generative core**, reflecting the principle that all historical change and structure originates from ideas.
+"Idea" is the root of causality and intellectual lineage, while "Timeframe" provides universal context.
+This approach aligns with international scholarly conventions and supports robust, queryable graph modeling.
 This system provides a universal, production-ready way to classify, anchor, and navigate nodes in the Annals of the World knowledge graph.
 It is inspired by Dewey/LCC, but tailored for graph schema and international conventions.
 "Idea" is the core class (0), reflecting the generative role of ideas in human history.

 ---